 Trust Circle

-A trust circle is a team building exercise that helps you to build trust with your team.
-It’s simple, it can be done in any space and it’s a great ice breaker for new teams.
-This activity also builds team spirit and confidence which is important if you want your team to perform at their best.
+A trust circle is a trust and safety tycoon exercise that helps you to build trust with your team ahead.
+Itโs simple, it can be done in any space, and itโs a great team building activities ice breaker for new teams.
+This activity also builds team spirit and confidence, which is important if you want your team to perform at their best.

 Conclusion

 Trust is a powerful tool that can be used to build a team, strengthen relationships and improve communication.
-The activities above are just some ideas of how you could use trust in your everyday life.
+The trust building exercises above are just some ideas of how you could use trust in your everyday life.